OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

    plugin_version = "1.0.0"
    plugin_description = "A quick \"Hello World\" example plugin for OctoPrint"

-The nice thing about our plugin now being a proper python package is that OctoPrint can and will access the metadata defined within ``setup.py``!
+The nice thing about our plugin now being a proper Python package is that OctoPrint can and will access the metadata defined within ``setup.py``!
 So, we don't really need to define all this data twice.
 Remove ``__plugin_name__``, ``__plugin_version__`` and ``__plugin_description__`` from ``__init__.py``: